 The shoulders must be covered and skirts or dresses must not be too short.
 Those who wear offensive (or too little) clothing may even be fined.
 Also, the upper body may not be exposed and bathing clothes are generally a taboo in the city.

 As in other cities with many international visitors, personal safety should also be taken into account in Venice.
 Having too much cash with you always increases the risk.
 Chest pockets or a firm hand on the shoulder bag or on the camera are also good aids.

-The danger of becoming a victim of pickpockets is particularly great in the crowds of sightseeing attractions, at the main station or in water buses.
-If you are travelling by car, you should park it in a guarded multi-story car park.
+The danger of becoming a victim of pickpockets is particularly great in the crowds of sightseeing attractions, at the main station, or in water buses.
+If you are traveling by car, you should park it in a guarded multi-story car park.
 Larger valuables should generally not be taken on the journey.
 In Venice, however, there are many policemen who can be approached in an emergency.

-► Read more about Dangerous Areas & Security in Venice.
+► Read more about Dangerous Areas and Security in Venice.

 Where there are many tourists, the prices are sometimes especially driven up.
 Those who do not want to eat and drink too expensive should not necessarily stop at the famous Piazza San Marco.
 In the side streets and a little off the beaten track, the prices are a little lower again.